 Joshua’s mortgage banking litigation experience includes the defense of mortgagor claims for wrongful foreclosure, breach of contract, fraud, negligence, unfair business practices, RESPA, TILA, FDCPA, and violations of the California Homeowners’ Bill of Rights.
 Joshua also represents community banking clients in litigation involving diverse issues, including fraud, negligence, and California’s Uniform Voidable Transactions Act.

-Joshua primarily represents corporate clients in bankruptcy matters and adversary proceedings, including the defense of preference, avoidance, and fraudulent transfer claims, as well as claims based on violation of the automatic stay and the bankruptcy discharge injunction.
-He also represents creditors in connection with contested matters involving proof of claim objections, motions for relief from the automatic stay, and issues regarding plans of reorganization.
+In law school, Joshua served as a judicial extern for the Honorable Margaret M. Mann of the United States Bankruptcy Court for the Southern District of California.
+In his practice today, Joshua draws on this invaluable experience in his representation of corporate clients in bankruptcy matters and adversary proceedings, including the defense of preference, avoidance, and fraudulent transfer claims, as well as claims based on violation of the automatic stay and the bankruptcy discharge injunction.
+Joshua also represents creditors in connection with contested matters involving proof of claim objections, motions for relief from the automatic stay, and issues regarding plans of reorganization.

 Joshua represents the interests of shipowners, charterers, insurers, ocean carriers, and terminal operators in relation to commercial disputes, personal injuries and casualty investigations, vessel arrests and maritime liens, and advisory matters involving environmental compliance.